Independent store owners need to know about retail and digital disruption

 “The first question is how long will this situation be here, and then how long will it be in the psyches of people.”

-President Trump surmised that built up demand will ease the impact on retail and on the economy, but he also admitted how unnerving it is.
+The built up demand will ease the impact on retail and on the economy, but it can be unnerving.

 My question is how many of these independent retailers will be able to withstand the shutdown and be able to reopen and be operating as “business as usual”?